Fumbisi Senior High School: History

 The school was established in 1991.
-In the 2018/19 academic year, the number of third-year students, second-year students and first-year students were 529, 544 and 450 respectively.
+In the 2018/19 academic year, the number of third-year students, second-year students, and first-year students were 529, 544, and 450 respectively.
 In 2018, the headmaster of the school was Francis Adajagsa.
 In 2019, the headmaster of the school was Cletus Aruk.
+The headmaster of the school is Michael Adaapiim who replaced Cletus Aruk after his retirement from 2023.